membase/ns_server/README.markdown

 Sometimes during debugging/development you want smaller number of vbuckets.
-You can change vbuckets number by setting MEMBASE_NUM_VBUCKET environment variable to desired number of vbuckets before creating new membase bucket.
+You can change vbuckets number by setting COUCHBASE_NUM_VBUCKET environment variable to desired number of vbuckets before creating new couchbase bucket.

 ### Other tools

-Membase ships with a bunch of nice tools.
+Couchbase ships with a bunch of nice tools.
 Feel free to check
 $REPO/install/bin (or $PREFIX/bin).
 One of notable tools is mbstats.
 It allows you to query buckets for all kinds of internal stats.

-Another notable tool is membase-cli.
-Script is called just membase.
+Another notable tool is couchbase-cli.
+Script is called just couchbase.

 * * * * *
 Copyright (c) 2011, Couchbase, Inc.